chainguard-dev/darkfiles/README.md

 ### Automatic distro detection

-Right now, specifying --distro is mandatory
+Right now, specifying --distro is mandatory, it would be nice to have logic to automatically detect what kind of OS the image is based on.

 ### Filter disable flag

-There should be a flag to disable file filtering to get absolutely all files
+There should be a flag to disable file filtering to get absolutel all files.

 ### Expand stats output with: